jimnewpower/gorest/README.md

 docker run -d -p 8080:8080 --name gorest-container gorest
 ```

-This command runs the Docker container, maps port 8080 on the host to port 8080 on the container, and assigns the container a name (go-rest-api-container).
+This command runs the Docker container, maps port 8080 on the host to port 8080 on the container, and assigns the container a name (gorest-container).

 Test the API using curl or a tool like Postman, just like you did before:
 To add an item: